 Sterndrive Engines: Sterndrives are also known as inboard outboards because they combine the features of inboard and outboard engines.
 A four-stroke sterndrive engine is mounted inside the boat and connected to a drive unit via the transom.
 This drive unit resembles the lower section of the outdrive’s outboard, which swivels like an outboard engine to steer the boat.

 Jet Drive Engines: A jet drive engine propels a boat by forcing a jet of water out the back of the boat and into the water.
 Such an engine is used in jet boats and personal watercraft to direct the jet of water that serves as steering for the boat.

 What Causes Boat Engine Noises?

 Before you get to solve an issue, you must know what’s causing it.
-This is in case of boat engine noises also.
+This is in the case of boat engine noises also.
 And we have found some legit causes that make your boat’s motor noisy.